NA-CA/TrackAndField/README.md

 ## Development server

 After cloning the project, type `npm install` to download necesary dependencies.
+Import the SQL dump file; this file is located within the mysql folder.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.